Posted 03.20.2021 by Josh Krakauer

 Twitter is all about immediacy.

-In fact, a tweet’s half-life is only 24 minutes.
+In fact, a tweet’s half-life is only about 18 minutes.
 It reaches 75% of its maximum reach within 3 hours and then starts to decline rapidly.
 This means if you’re looking to reach the most amount of potential leads and maximize engagement, the timing of when you tweet is crucial.

 Use a combination of Google and Twitter analytics and good, old-fashioned trial and error to track traffic and engagement.